Shareholder Protection Insurance Guide

 What Are the Advantages of Shareholder Protection?

-When a shareholder dies with no decision about their shareholding, the company shares typically pass to the beneficiaries of their estate who have decisions to make.
+When a shareholder dies without making a decision about their shareholding, the company shares typically pass to the beneficiaries of their estate, who have to make decisions.

-- It includes either taking the proceeds from, selling the shares in the company
+- It includes either taking the proceeds from the company’s shares or selling the shares.

 - Taking over the shareholder’s position within the company

-With shareholder protection insurance, the family or a family member is not forced into a decision because they will receive a lump sum payout for their shareholding, which distributes amongst the other shareholders.
+With shareholder protection insurance, the family or a family member is not forced into a decision because they will receive a lump sum payout for their shareholding, distributed amongst the other shareholders.

 Protect Your Business For Less – Compare & Save – Policies From UK’s Leading Insurers